How to Avoid Employee Misclassification (6 Key Tips)

 Read on to learn more about employee misclassification, what a misclassified employee could mean for your company, and how to correct employee misclassification using federal and state guidelines.

-Misclassifying employees and independent contractors hurts your company and the people who work for you in these critical ways:
+Misclassification of employees and independent contractors hurts your company and workforce by:

-While managing a complex workforce isn't always easy, having solid policies in place—and backing them up with a secure, user-friendly HRIS—can help lower common HR compliance risks for your company.
+Having solid policies in place—and backing them up with a secure, user-friendly HRIS—can help lower common HR compliance risks.

-Employee classification is the process of determining whether a worker is an employee of the company or an independent contractor.
-This distinction determines your workers’ tax responsibilities, compensation, schedule, and other aspects of the job.
+Employee classification determines whether a worker is an employee or an independent contractor.
+This distinction determines your workers’ tax responsibilities, compensationschedule, and other aspects of the job.
+These can include:

-You’ll decide on employee classification when hiring a worker, so it’s important to have a process in place from the start to avoid any misclassifiation hiccups.
+You’ll decide on employee classification when hiring a worker.
+It’s important to have a process in place from the start to prevent misclassification.

 For example, if you accidentally hire an independent contractor but treat them like an employee—or vice versa—then you could be in violation of federal or state regulations.